-Arielle Lapiano, Director of Communications & PR for global law firm Paul Hastings and Founder & CEO of social enterprises Shattered Glass Tees & Shattered Glass Corp, empowers women & girls through workshops that drive confidence & communications skills and t-shirt sales to fund charities that empower girls.
+Arielle Lapiano, Director of Communications & PR for global law firm Paul Hastings and Founder & CEO of social enterprises Shattered Glass Tees & Shattered Glass Corp, empowers women & girls with programs that drive confidence & communications skills and t-shirt sales to fund charities that empower girls.
 Watch the video interview here.

 Why did you decide to pursue your passion as a side gig rather than quit your job and do it full time?

 I admire adventurous, risk-taking, fearless folks, but I am just not one of them.
 I am a cautious, strategic, planner, so the dual-track of reliable income, accompanied by the passion fueled-side gig, was a better fit for me.
 I am also the main breadwinner for my family, so we needed the stability of the day job.

 What are some tips to successfully balance priorities of your side gig and day job?

 Boundaries — big, impenetrable, unscalable borders — that allow your day job to be just that, a job that is done during the day, is mission critical for juggling a “real” job and a side gig.
 Otherwise, you will run yourself ragged.